i9Workshop/Projects-Microchip-XC8/PIC16F/README.md

 * This function will be used in many applications.
 <br/>

-* Use NOP( ) instruction in for loop for predictable delay desired duration.
+* Use NOP( ) instruction in for loop instruction for predictable desired delay duration.
-    - NOP( ) use 4 clock cycle.
+    - NOP( ) use 4 clock cycle which is 1/32Mhz x 4 = 0.125us.
+    - One for loop use about C clock cycle which is 1/32Mhz x C = Dus.
+    - Total duration for a loop is Eus.
 ```
 void programDelay(uint32_t delay) {
     uint32_t i;